SAP-samples/cloud-messaging-handsonsapdev/README.md

 ## Requirements

 The scripts in this repo are Bash shell scripts.
 Therefore, to try these scripts out yourself, you'll need a Bash shell, which is available on macOS, Linux and Windows (with the Windows Subsystem for Linux).
-You will need some basic tools which are also available everywhere, in particular [`jq`](https://stedolan.github.io/jq/), [`yq`](https://github.com/mikefarah/yq) and [`curl`](https://curl.haxx.se/).
+You will need some basic tools, in particular [`jq`](https://stedolan.github.io/jq/), [`yq`](https://github.com/mikefarah/yq) and [`curl`](https://curl.haxx.se/).
 You'll also need [`cf`](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), the Cloud Foundry CLI.
-If you want to try out the CAP projects you'll need a Node.js installation of the SAP Cloud Application Programming Model - see the [CAP](https://cap.cloud.sap) for details.
+If you want to try out the CAP projects you'll need a Node.js installation of the SAP Cloud Application Programming Model - see the [CAP documentation](https://cap.cloud.sap) for details.

 ## Download and installation